Unity-Technologies/URDF-Importer/README.md

 ## Adding the URDF package

-1. Create a new Project in your Unity Hub and open the Unity Editor.

-2. Open the Package Manager from Unity Menu.
+1. Open the Package Manager from Unity Menu.
 Click `Window -> Package Manager`.
 A new package manager window will appear.

-3. Click on the `+` sign on the top left corner of the package manager window and click on `Add Package from Git URL`.
+2. Click on the `+` sign on the top left corner of the package manager window and click on `Add Package from Git URL`.

 ![](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/images/Package_manager_add.png)

-4. Paste the link to the URDF github, https://github.com/Unity-Technologies/URDF-Importer repository in the text box and press `Enter`.
+3. Paste the link to the URDF github, https://github.com/Unity-Technologies/URDF-Importer.git repository in the text box and press `Enter`.

-4. Paste the link to the URDF github repository,  in the text box and press `Enter`.

-5. Click `Import URDF`.
+4. Click `Import URDF`.

 ## Importing the robot using URDF file